-The single-year Master of Science in International Security (MSIS) will offer students the opportunity to understand conceptual foundations and practical policy analysis of issues related to international security.
-The curriculum allows students to customize their program of study among a diverse set of subjects—including 21st Century great power rivalry; defense policy analysis and military strategy; crisis decision-making; comparative forms of statecraft; transnational terrorism; peacekeeping; regional security; challenges and opportunities for arms control; geopolitics of energy, environmental security, and space; proliferation of nuclear weapons and emerging technologies; cross-cultural bargaining and negotiations; and cyberwarfare.
+The single-year Master of Science in International Security (MSIS) offers students the opportunity to understand conceptual foundations and practical policy analysis of issues related to international security.
+The curriculum allows students to customize their program of study among a diverse set of subjects — including 21st Century great power rivalry; defense policy analysis and military strategy; crisis decision-making; comparative forms of statecraft; transnational terrorism; peacekeeping; regional security; geopolitics of energy; cross-cultural bargaining and negotiations; and cyberwarfare.
 In addition to exposure to qualitative and quantitative research methods, students can acquire proficiency with tools such as data and visual analytics and modeling and simulation—in understanding ongoing international security challenges.

 A 30-credit hour course load prepares graduates with the substantive knowledge and skills to distill, assess, and communicate the drivers and strategic consequences associated with emerging global security problems as experts and leaders in foreign and security policymaking, defense planning, the intelligence community, non-governmental organizations, and the private sector.
 The International Security program is part of the Nunn School’s mission of developing global policy makers for the 21st Century.